 Traditional marketing and PR are like that uncle who never shuts up at the holiday dinner table—he’ll tell you all about his vacation in Vegas while never asking how your family is.
 In short, you are not having a two-way conversation and this is precisely how traditional agencies act on behalf of their clients.
-Their method is to treat digital much like traditional.
+Their method is to treat digital much like traditional, traditional marketing vs. digital marketing also have different approach.
 They’ll pump out content while never engaging with their audience and like all digital marketers know…this is a huge digital mistake.

 Part of the great appeal of digital marketing is listening to what your customers want and trying to appease them.
 At VMG, we act on behalf of our customers and engage with their audience to effectively give them a voice.

 The reason this helps is what I call the “Costco shopping cart principal”.
 One of the reasons Costco doesn’t have to advertise is because they have obnoxiously large shopping carts.
 Research has shown that when you pass by a fellow shopper, you check out their cart to see what they have and subliminally end up purchasing more.
 In social media, you see your connections interacting with the brands they do business with and this builds brand awareness.
 Makes sense, right?